 You still can!

 Just a legend – Poinsettia plants are actually NOT toxic, but an irritant.
 Sure, like most plants, if your cat chews a leaf, she’ll throw up on the lightest colored furniture you have.
+The leaves can irritate the mouth and throat, causing the cat to salivate a bit… always fun when company’s coming.
 Then she’ll be fine and wonder why you’re freaking out.

 Right before the guests arrive.